gcallah/work/chaps/arendt.md

 exploration of the *vita activa* to some of the other themes of her broader work, like totalitarianism, evil, and revolution.

+Among the luminaries examined in this volume, Arendt offers a unique perspective because her account of work is embedded within her exploration of how human activity and human atrocity are related.
+Additionally, her subtle suspicion of work, due to its potential to distract us from action, distinguishes her account from other descriptions of work that either honor work as an important calling or criticize work as a prison.
+She provides neither a panegyric nor renunciation of work, but rather she uncovers nuances concerning the theme of work and its place in our understanding of human activity.
+These nuances matter to Arendt because she considers freedom to be hanging in the balance.

 Born to Jewish secular parents, Arendt seemed suited to philosophy from a young age.[^4] She reflected that as a teenager she knew what philosophy meant to her, stating "I can either study philosophy or I can